Katy Perry Refuels Taylor Swift Feud With New Song ‘Chained To The Rhythm’

 Katy Perry has just refueled her heated feud with Taylor Swift, according to Refinery29.
 The 32-year-old singer has just subtly shaded Swift with the help of her newly released song “Chained to the Rhythm.”

-Mediabase ????
+Mediabase????
 (12/02)

 KATY PERRY – Chained To The Rhythm: 37.333 (+9,248) pic.twitter.com/H3iZp0f7Qk